fvaleri/strimzi-debugging/sessions/006/README.md

 kafka.kafka.strimzi.io "my-cluster" deleted
 ```

-Create new and bigger volumes for our brokers.
+Create new and bigger volumes for our servers.
 In this case, volumes are created automatically, but you may need to create them manually.

 ```sh